pinewoodgreens/pinewoodgreens.github.io/trash_and_recycling.md

 ## Put out Your Trash and Recycling on Wednesday

-Trash and recycling day is on Wednedsay.
+Trash and recycling day is on Wednesday.
 Trash and recycling should be on the curb by 6:00 a.m. on Wednesday.
 If that’s too early for the late sleepers on the house, we can put out the trash after 7:00 p.m. on Tuesday nights.
 Please do not put out your trash earlier than 7:00 PM on Tuesday.
 Use sturdy bags or garbage cans for trash and a recycling bin for recycling.
 Please do not use your recycling bin for regular household trash.

 Our trash company is [American Disposal](https://www.americandisposal.com/).